Electa-Git/PowerModelsDistributionStateEstimation.jl/README.md

 ```

-## Acknowledgements

-This code has been developed at KU Leuven (University of Leuven).
-The primary
-developers are Marta Vanin ([@MartaVanin](https://github.com/MartaVanin)) and Tom Van Acker ([@timmyfaraday](https://github.com/timmyfaraday)) with support for
-the following contributors:

-- Frederik Geth ([@frederikgeth](https://github.com/frederikgeth)), CSIRO, General PowerModelsDistribution.jl Advice.
-- Sander Claeys ([@sanderclaeys](https://github.com/sanderclaeys)), KU Leuven, General PowerModelsDistribution.jl Advice, ENWL data parser.

 ## License

 This code is provided under a BSD license.

 ## Notes

-Currently, the focus is on the state estimation model itself, and bad data detection techniques and observability considerations are not dealt with.
+- The focus is on the state estimation model itself, and bad data detection techniques and observability considerations are not dealt with.
+- Accurate load and transformer models are available on PowerModelsDistribution and can be easily included in this package for state estimation purposes, e.g., to include the medium voltage network in the analysis.
+Extending the package to host these models is scheduled for future releases.
+If you would like to use realistic load/transformer models already, you are welcome to contribute to the package.